goochjs/goochjs.github.io/_posts/2016-09-25-dales-way-ribblehead-bowness-windermere.md

 ![Map Ribblehead to Sedbergh](/images/map-ribblehead-sedbergh.png)

 As noted above, we eschewed the official Dales Way route for a few miles in order to go over Whernside.
 Although there are paths directly up it, they all looked near-vertical towards the top.
-We instead followed the Three Peaks route, which loops round onto the ridge via well-maintained and relatively easy paths.
+We instead followed the Three Peaks route, which loops round onto the ridge via a well-maintained and relatively easy path.
 Although we'd left in sunshine, the summit was in cloud which resolutely refused to lift.

 From the summit, the path went straight off the back of the hill - although nowhere near as precipitously as the Ribblehead side.
 We swiftly dropped down into the valley, turning right on Thornton Lane and then into Dentdale.
 It was an attractive walk across more farmland into Dent itself, where we stopped for lunch.